There's a lot of he said, she said going around about breast implants.

 This one is like a game of telephone!
-Someone, somewhere, at sometime said “if your implants are under the muscle you’ll lose some cc’s“.
+Someone, somewhere, at sometime said "if your breast implants are under the muscle you'll lose some cc's".

 Who was it?!
 Because, they were wrong!
 Don't take my word for it though, as Dr. Jeremy Pyle explains:

 There are no lost cc's by going under the muscle.
 The size of the implant is exactly the same whether it be above or below the muscle and it cannot go anywhere other than where it is.